DiaKEM/dexcom-g7-apk-patcher/README.md

 ### Docker

-To simplify the patching process @rICTx-T1D introduced a basic docker setup.
+To simplify the patching process `@rICTx-T1D introduced a basic docker setup.
 You can use it on any OS which can host Docker or equal compatible container engine.
 The CPU-architecture must x86/64 because some libraries need them.

 To build on Linux/Unix you can just execute `./docker-build.sh` which will create `docker.patched.apk` in your `cwd`.

-Maybe a Windows script will come soon!
+### Windows

+If you want to patch under Windows you have to download and install [Ubuntu WSL](https://apps.microsoft.com/store/detail/ubuntu/9PDXGNCFSCZV?hl=de-de&gl=de&rtc=1).
+Afterwards you should be able to execute `bin/docker-build.sh` inside your `WSL`.

-### Reverse Engineering
+## Reverse Engineering

 The following section describes the toolset and development flow i am using.
 It should serve only as inspiration.
 I am sure that better tools and flows exists.